 Private funds amplify the impact of Congressional support.
 A staff of more than 200 across the 19 museums, research centers and the National Zoo raise more than $220 million every year from individuals, corporations, foundations and others.
 In fiscal year 2019, individual donors made up 60% private giving—people power our ability to fund innovative research projects, landmark exhibitions and more.

 Donors support the Smithsonian’s efforts to reach diverse communities, strengthen educational programming, endow new positions and ensure that our collections represent the complete American experience.
 The founding of the National Museum of African American History and Culture in 2016 was driven by private and corporate philanthropy—the culmination of nearly a century of efforts to recognize the contributions of African Americans to American history.
+Private support will be critical to planning and building the proposed National Museum of the American Latino and the Smithsonian American Women’s History Museum.

 In a rapidly changing world, private philanthropy will help the Smithsonian innovate and evolve, strengthening digital programming, finding new ways to confront issues that are reshaping American society, and preparing future generations with the knowledge and context they need to succeed.